Oil Industry Copes With Climate Impacts As Permafrost Thaws

 Seeing an opportunity, Shumaker figured out a way to help oil companies pinpoint exactly when the ground is freezing.

 To demonstrate, he drills into the frozen soil outside his Anchorage warehouse and inserts a blue and yellow temperature monitoring cable.
-He hooks it up to a small, solar-paneled box – a data logger that transmits temperatures to the internet via satellite.
+He hooks it up to a small, solar-paneled box — a data logger that transmits temperatures to the Internet via satellite.
 Using these devices, he says oil companies can squeeze the longest possible oil exploration season into steadily shrinking winters.

 "Usually with our technology we can get folks out there days to weeks early," says Shumaker, whose company is called Beaded Stream.
 "It translates into huge cost savings."